- PFAS, BPA, BPS, PVC, and PBDEs are dangerous chemicals used in the production of plastics.

 - Find alternatives to plastics like glass, porcelain, stainless steel, or even plant-based products

-BPS is the acronym for bisphenol S which, as you can guess by the name, is closely related to bisphenol A (BPA).
-This chemical is widely used in thermal receipt paper but it’s most controversial use is as a replacement for BPA in consumer products; many of the products that are now labelled as “BPA-free” contain BPS.
+BPS is the acronym for bisphenol S which, as you can guess by the name, is some sort of toxic relative to bisphenol A (BPA).
+You see it everyday while shopping, in thermal receipt paper, but its most controversial use is as a replacement for, you guessed it, BPA.
+Many of the products that are now labelled as “BPA-free” contain BPS.

 Like BPA, BPS is also a known endocrine disruptor.
 And, unfortunately, BPS might be even worse than the chemical cousin it’s replacing; in addition to all the health problems associated with BPA exposure, BPS can also inhibit heart function.